barcek/progpgQ/README.md

 The following are possible next steps in the development of the code base.
 Pull requests are welcome for these and any other potential improvements.

 - further generalize the current classes for greater flexibility
-- add further query types
+- add additional query types